 Click the green Confirm merge button to continue.

 Done!
-The status section at the bottom is immediately replaced with a purple dot followed by the fact that I merged the PR into the project's master branch.
+The status section at the bottom is immediately replaced with a purple dot followed by the fact that I merged the PR into the project's main branch.
 It can take a moment for the rest of the PR to catch up - the status at the top may show open for a bit after the merge is complete.
 Once it's set, the status at the top also showed Merged in purple, followed by outlining the number of commits I merged, and the branches merged to and from.

 This PR is all set to go!
 Sommersoft can now do what he wants with his branch and continue on to his next project.